ablyamitsaini/ewheelers_V9.1.1/readme.txt

     .
 New Payment method Braintree implemented.
 	.
 From name on email notifications updated with site from name.
 	.
 Import Error log file will be automatically downloaded if it contains errors listing.
+	.
+Required fields will also be captured in error log file while importing.

 Note:
 	Exceute {domainUrl}/dummy/update-cat-order-code.